-These AEs and the resulting dose modification and/or treatment discontinuation rates or safety or toxicity issues that we may experience in our clinical trials in the future could result in a more restrictive label for any drug candidates approved for marketing or could result in the delay or denial of approval to market any drug candidates by the FDA or comparable foreign regulatory authorities, which could prevent us from ever generating revenue from the sale of drugs or achieving profitability.
+The occurrence of AEs in either our clinical trials or following regulatory approval could result in a more restrictive label for any drug candidates approved for marketing or could result in the delay or denial of approval to market any drug candidates by the FDA or comparable foreign regulatory authorities, which could prevent us from generating sufficient revenue from the sale of drugs or achieving profitability.
 Results of our trials could reveal an unacceptably high severity and prevalence of side effects.
 In such an event, our trials could be suspended or terminated and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our drug candidates for any or all targeted indications.
 Many compounds that initially showed promise in early-stage trials for treating cancer or other diseases have later been found to cause side effects that prevented further development of the compound.
 If such an event occurs after any of our drug candidates are approved and/or commercialized, a number of potentially significant negative consequences may result, including:

-- · regulatory authorities may withdraw the approval of such drug; - regulatory authorities may require additional warnings on the label or impose distribution or use restrictions; - · regulatory authorities may require one or more post-marketing studies; - we may be required to create a medication guide outlining the risks of such side effects for distribution to patients; - we could be sued and held liable for harm caused to patients; and - · our reputation may suffer.
+- · regulatory authorities may withdraw the approval of such drug; - regulatory authorities may require additional warnings on the label or impose distribution or use restrictions; - regulatory authorities may require one or more post-marketing studies; - we may be required to create a medication guide outlining the risks of such side effects for distribution to patients; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of the affected drug candidate, if approved, or could substantially increase commercialization costs and expenses, which could delay or prevent us from generating revenues from the sale of our drugs and harm our business and results of operations.
+Any of these events could prevent us from achieving or maintaining market acceptance of the affected drug candidate, if approved, or could substantially increase commercialization costs and expenses, which could delay or prevent us from generating sufficient revenue from the sale of our drugs and harm our business and results of operations.